obmarg/cynic/cynic-book/src/derives/scalars.md

   from the type of and tells cynic the name of the Scalar in the schema.
 This defaults to the name of the struct if not provided.
-- `query_module` tells cynic where to find the query module - that is a module that has called the `query_dsl!` macro.
+- `query_module` tells cynic where to find the query module - that is a module that has called the `use_schema!` macro.
 This is required but can also be provided by nesting the QueryFragment inside a query module.